vsnchips/bvh-builder-nocuda/README.md

 # citygen-bvh
-This is a demo built by Dan Aston (http://danaston.nz) and Andrija Djorovic
+This is a demo built by Dan Aston (http://danaston.nz)